Evidence Level

 What is the recommended dosage of Vitamin E?

-The clinically studied dose for Vitamin E is 15 mg/day (RDA); therapeutic studies use 400–1,000 IU/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 15 mg/day (RDA); therapeutic studies use 400–1,000 IU/day Always follow the product label and check with a healthcare provider for personal advice.